NCAS-CMS/cf-python/docs/source/introduction.rst

 See the `cfplot gallery
 <http://ajheaps.github.io/cf-plot/gallery.html>`_ for the wide range
-range plotting possibilities with example code.
+of plotting possibilities with example code.

 .. figure:: images/cfplot_example.png